 Can You Put a Golf Hat in the Dishwasher?

-You may have heard various discussions in golfing circles as to whether or not it is possible to wash a golf hat in the dishwasher.
-Admittedly, it is possible, but all in all, it’s often the case that the results are hardly worth the hassle.
+You may have heard various discussions in golfing circles about whether washing a golf hat in the dishwasher is possible.
+Admittedly, it is possible, but it’s often the case that the results are hardly worth the hassle.

-It will only work on cotton, jersey mesh, or blended polyester fabric caps – any other kind of cap should stay well away from the dishwasher.
+It will only work on cotton, jersey mesh, or blended polyester fabric caps – any other cap should stay well away from the dishwasher.

-The cap must be placed on the top rack – the furthest point from the heating element of the machine.
+The cap must be placed on the top rack – the furthest point from the machine’s heating element.
 Otherwise, your hat will be warped beyond recognition.
 Also, the hat should be washed alone, as you don’t want your sweaty hat residue to end up on your dishes.

 Only use non-bleach dishwashing detergents – the coloration of your hat won’t stand a chance against bleach.
 Use a cold water cycle, and deactivate the heated dry option.
 Once the cycle’s done, you’ll need to reshape the hat before leaving it to dry.
 Good results are not guaranteed.